nv-legate/multimesh-jax/README.md

 processes will not have addressable shards.
 * For running with external libraries like TransformerEngine, parallelism is only valid when running with process/GPU rather than process/node.
+* The plugin is experimental and may not work correctly if used outside of the tutorials or documented MaxText examples.

 ## JAX and Jaxlib Compatibility